Boris Johnson returns to Cop26 summit – follow updates live

-Cop26 news – live: Boris Johnson returns to summit as index finds ‘no country doing enough’ on climate
+Cop26 news – live: Boris Johnson returns to summit as draft urges nations to re-focus on 1.5C goal

+New draft pact would commit nations to toughening plans agreed at Paris in 2015

-Boris Johnson is heading back to the Cop26 summit to try to kick-start the troubled negotiations, amid a fresh warning that they are on course to fail.
+Boris Johnson is returning to the Cop26 summit in an attempt to kick-start troubled negotiations on climate goals, amid fears they will fall short of what is needed to prevent catastrophic global heating.

-The prime minister was expected to return to Glasgow at the end of the week – but will now travel, by train, on Wednesday to encourage “ambitious action” to halt the climate emergency.
+The prime minister had been expected to appear in Glasgow at the end of the week but brought his plans forward in a bit to spur “ambitious action”.
+He was due to travel by train.

-It comes as the annual Climate Change Performance Index found that, of 90 countries assessed, not a single one was doing enough to mitigate global warming.
-The index’s authors left the top three slots blank, with Denmark ranking fourth.
-The UK makes the top 10.

-And earlier a new update from the Climate Action Tracker found that nations’ current plans to slash emissions by the end of this decade would result in 2.4C of heating by 2100.
-Analysts have suggested up to one billion people could face deadly levels of heat stress if global warming reaches even 2C above pre-industrial levels.
+A draft resolution published by the UK on Wednesday morning pushed countries to toughen their emission-cutting plans for the 2020s this year.
+If the pact is agreed, signatories will commit to revisiting and strengthening goals outlined at the Paris summit in 2015.

+Scientists have warned that keeping temperature rises to 1.5C requires global emissions to drop 45 per cent by 2030 and to zero overall by mid-century – but that the world is currently not on track to met the goal.

 Climate performance index leaves top three places blank as 'no country doing enough'